 • National Conference-yes it is expensive, but it is truly wonderful and filled with the same great presenters that your local chapter is trying to bring right here to Kansas.

 Please think about becoming an AOSA member.
 I know that times are tough and each of us has to consider where our next dollar goes.
 I believe that belonging to AOSA helps to continue a fine tradition of music teaching excellence in our country and that that is worth the price of your membership.

-Thanks for reading KOC and I hope that your holiday season is filled with wonderful experiences for your students!!
+Thanks for reading KOC and I hope that your school year is filled with wonderful experiences for your students!!

 President, Kansas Orff Chapter